PennLINC/xcpEngine/docs/config/streams/index.rst

 of analytic data from a neuroimage.

 In the XCP system, a standard set of processing streams is available for each supported imaging modality.
-Each processing stream is parameterized by a [design file](%%BASEURL/config/design).
+Each processing stream is parameterized by a design file.
-Detailed information about standard implementations of multimodal processing streams is available at the links below, organised by imaging modality.
+Detailed information about standard implementations of multimodal processing streams is available at the links below, organized by imaging modality.

 .. toctree::
   anat